jorian/barterdexdocs/docs/source/faq.rst

 Taker-fee   0.20%   0.15%
 =========   ======= =========

-These fees do not take standard transaction fees into account, which for BarterDEX is based on the amount of transactions necessary to do an atomic swap (3 for maker, 4 for taker).
+These fees do not take standard transaction fees into account, which for BarterDEX is based on the amount of transactions necessary to do an atomic swap (4 for maker, 3 for taker).
 BlockDX is (at the time of this writing) not yet live, so nothing can be said of how many standard transaction fees they require.

-BlockDX uses so-called Service Nodes to be able to do atomic swaps.
+2. BlockDX uses so-called Service Nodes to be able to do atomic swaps.
 They are essential in the process of doing an atomic swap; without the Service Nodes, you can't trade.
 This in stark contrast with BarterDEX, where you don't need Service Nodes to be able to trade.
 2 nodes, both running BarterDEX, are able to do an atomic swap between each other, without needing anything else.

-To use the BlockDX, you need to download and install the BlockDX wallet.
-BarterDEX is not tied to any cryptocurrency
+3. To use the BlockDX, you need to download and install the BlockDX wallet.
+BarterDEX is not tied to any cryptocurrency; all you need is the marketmaker executable that gives you access to BarterDEX networks.

 At the time of this writing, BlockDX has yet to release (a beta of) their DEX and its source code.
 Until then, no proper comparison can be made between BlockDX and BarterDEX.
 It is clear though, that BlockDX is going to be the closest 'competitor' to BarterDEX.